dpndncY

 SAST Scanning

 The dpndncY SAST engine performs static analysis on your source code using three parallel analyzers.
+404 rules across 13+ languages.
 No external SAST tool installation is required — all analysis runs inside the container.

 AnalyzerLanguagesMethod

-Taint AnalyzerJavaScript, TypeScriptIntra-function data flow tracking from user-controlled sources to dangerous sinks, with call graph resolution up to depth 5
+Taint AnalyzerJavaScript, TypeScript, PythonIntra-function data flow tracking from user-controlled sources to dangerous sinks, with call graph resolution up to depth 5.
+GraphQL resolver args.* and tRPC input.* as taint sources; Sequelize/Knex raw SQL methods, Fastify reply.send(), email transporter sinks all modeled.

-Pattern AnalyzerAll 9 languages + secrets300+ regex/AST patterns covering injection, crypto misuse, secrets, insecure APIs
+Pattern AnalyzerAll 13+ languages + IaC + secrets404 regex/AST patterns covering injection, crypto misuse, secrets, insecure APIs, framework misconfiguration.
+Inline suppression supported via // dpndncy-ignore, // nosec, # noqa, // NOSONAR, // lgtm.

 Starting a SAST scan via API